By Paul Lawal on

 “This job isn’t good for me, sorry, I can’t take it.”

-“This salary is too small for me, sorry, I can’t accept it.”
+“This fee is too small for me, sorry, I can’t accept it.”

-“This relationship is virus infected, sorry I’m moving out.”
+“This relationship is taking my peace away, sorry I’m moving out.”

 “I have the whole day scheduled with tasks; I’m sorry I won’t be visiting.”